MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-3.5.0/install-az-ps-msi.md

 ## Requirements

-The MSI installer on Windows and is designed to install Azure PowerShell for PowerShell 5.1 only.
+The MSI installer on Windows is designed to install Azure PowerShell for PowerShell 5.1 only.
 For installation on non-Windows platforms or later versions of PowerShell, [Install with PowerShellGet](install-az-ps.md).
 To check your PowerShell version, run the command: